 What You Do

 - Choose a room: Pick a room in your home to test the humidity.
 You can use any place except for the kitchen and bathroom.
-These locations won’t give you an accurate idea due to them consistently using water.
+These locations won’t give you an accurate idea because they consistently use water.

 - Place the ice cubes: Put the three ice cubes into a regular-sized drinking glass.

-- Add water: Add some water to the glass and give it a gentle stir.
-You don’t need a lot of water, just enough to cover the ice cubes.
+- Add water: Add enough water to cover the ice cubes and give it a gentle stir.

 - Leave the room: After adding the water, leave the room for three to four minutes.

-- Check your results: When the time is up, return to the room.
+- Check your results: Return to the room when the time is up.
 If you see droplets on the outside of the glass, the humidity is high.
-If there aren’t any, it’s too low, and you should consider a humidifier.
+If there is absolutely no condensation, it’s too low, and you should consider a humidifier.
+However, if there is just a little condensation, your humidity levels might be adequate.

 The ice cube test is suitable to provide a general idea of humidity levels.
 For accurate results, though, you’ll need a hygrometer.